 Besides his best friend Zack (a mystery on its own), Screech had another best friend named Kevin - a robot that Screech apparently built.
 Kevin does menial tasks for Screech, as well as expresses emotions and even sneezes!
 Is this how Skynet started?

-THE LIE: You expect us to believe this child created an advanced artificial intelligence that surpasses anything on the market even in 2013?!
+You expect us to believe this child created an advanced artificial intelligence that surpasses anything on the market even in 2013?!
 Screech had a better chance of railing Lisa Turtle at the Spring Fling than he did building this robot.
 Sorry, guys, I'm afraid the jig is up.

 3. We Struck Oil!